icons8/lunacy-docs/docs/components_new.md

 As your document grows along with the number of components in it, you'll probably want to organize them so you can quickly find the necessary component when you need it.

-We already covered the **Components page**, which is a good start.
-Dividing your components into categories and subcategories in the **Components tab** is the next step:
+Componenet categories and subcategories in the **Components tab**:

 <embed type="image/svg+xml" alt="categories_components" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/TDamndg4PkCuDPWyD2wrEQ.svg" width="844" />

+They also appear in the **Component state** dropdown menu in the right panel.

 You can manually place your components in categories in the **left panel** (the **Group** option on the context menu) or use `/` in component names, like this: